Issue 22: Women, Intimate Partner Violence, & Homelessness

 An intersectional approach tells us that the experiences of various groups of women will differ based on factors such as race, disability, age, sexual orientation, etc. These intersecting social locations and associated oppressions shape experiences of violence, homelessness, support seeking, and responses from services.

 We start with this core newsletter to set the stage and highlight the main links between homelessness and violence.
 Next will be a newsletter developed by women with lived experience so as to center their knowledge and highlight their narratives.

 Four additional newsletters complete the series.
 Each is a piece of intersectional work and thought that focuses on groups often overlooked or given minimal attention, and who experience additional barriers when fleeing violence and seeking safe, secure, accessible, and affordable housing:

 - Women Living with Disabilities and Deaf Women

-- LGBTIQ2S Youth, Homelessness, and Violence with Dr. Alex Abramovich (Centre for Addiction and Mental Health)
+- LGBTQ2S Youth, Violence, and Homelessness with Dr. Alex Abramovich, Centre for Addiction and Mental Health

-- Indigenous Women, Homelessness, and Violence with the Ontario Native Women’s Association
+- Indigenous Women, Intimate Partner Violence, and Housing by the Ontario Native Women’s Association

-- Women Living with Disabilities and Deaf Women, Homelessness, and Violence with the DisAbled Women’s Network of Canada
+- Women with Disabilities and D/deaf Women, Housing, and Violence with DisAbled Women’s Network (DAWN) Canada